JajarGaming/FiveM-Server-for-Community/README.md

-### 📠 [FiveM server created for the community][5mlink] 📠
+### :panda_face: [FiveM server created for the community][5mlink] :panda_face:

 ----

 This is a simple FiveM menu roleplay server I am making for the community, at the moment it's not finished.
-I won't be finishing it myself at the moment, but I'll just be giving it to you guys so you can finish it.
-To be honest the only things I did was put some resources together in one.
-Of course credit goes to all the people who made the scripts as I only made on of them.

 **Credits:**